soundpress/RulesOfNYC/docs/c26/index.rst

 a.
 Pre-enrollment grants are awarded for services and activities performed at qualifying brownfield properties that are not yet enrolled in the City voluntary cleanup program.

    1. Pre-development grants finance the services and activities that usually precede environmental field investigation and advance brownfield projects at an early stage of the project.
-Pre-development grants may be used for eligible services and/or activities, as provided in section 43-1419.
+Pre-development grants may be used for eligible services and/or activities, as provided in 43 RCNY § 43-1419.

    2. Environmental investigation grants finance the characterization of a property's subsurface contamination.
 Environmental investigation services and activities are typically performed after pre-development work and prior to environmental remediation on a brownfield property.
-Environmental investigation grants may be used for eligible services and/or activities, as provided in section 43-1419.
+Environmental investigation grants may be used for eligible services and/or activities, as provided in 43 RCNY § 43-1419.

    3. City pre-enrollment grants finance eligible pre-enrollment activities and services at publicly-owned sites, at affordable and/or supportive housing sites funded by the New York city department of housing preservation and development, at industrial or manufacturing development sites supported by the New York city economic development corporation or other project receiving substantial support from the City, and at environmental tax lien sites designated by the New York city office of management and budget.

 b.
 Enrollment cleanup grants are grants awarded for activities performed at qualifying brownfield properties that are enrolled in the City voluntary cleanup program.

    1. Cleanup grants pay for costs incurred in a property's remediation.
-They may be used for eligible services and/or activities, as provided in § 43-1419, that are included in, and performed according to the terms of, a remedial action work plan approved by the Office.
+They may be used for eligible services and/or activities, as provided in 43 RCNY § 43-1419, that are included in, and performed according to the terms of, a remedial action work plan approved by the Office.

    2. Brownfield opportunity area strategic property bonus cleanup grants are a type of cleanup grant that is awarded to pay for eligible cleanup services and/or activities at strategic brownfield properties.
-[ALP S-001]

-   3. Track one bonus cleanup grants are a type of cleanup grant that provides funding for track one cleanups, as set forth in § 43-1407(h)(1) of this chapter.
+   3. Track one bonus cleanup grants are a type of cleanup grant that provides funding for track one cleanups, as set forth in 43 RCNY § 43-1407(h)(1) of this chapter.

    4. Climate change resilience bonus cleanup grants provide funding to accelerate designated coastal flood zone cleanup and are intended to enhance public and environmental protection.